jamestae/future_wcc/src/chapters/squad-leads.md

         align: center
       - type: largetext
         align: left
-        string: Objective of a Future Squad Lead
+        string: "# Objective of a Future Squad Lead"
-      - type: bodytext
+      - type: largetext
-        string: Partner with coaches to guide, empower and drive outcomes for our client experience
+        align: right
-        align: center
+        string: "# Partner with coaches to guide, empower and drive outcomes for our client experience"
 ---